sfdeloach/docker/README.md

 # Run ping when the container starts, notice the string array format
 CMD ["ping","archlinux.org"]
 ```

 ## Making Real Projects with Docker

-See the file `node-express-Dockerfile` for an example of how to build a nodeJS express server image
+See `Dockerfile` in `04-simple server` for an example of how to build a nodeJS express server image
 using a Dockerfile.
 Take notice of the following:

-- specify a tag with a base image
+- specify a tag with a base for more images
 - set a working directory inside your container
 - copy build files from your local machine into your container
 - map network ports to you container